rikki3/net-scrape-downloader/README.md

 # net-scrape-downloader
+C# test project:
 An internet download manager with capabilities to fetch direct links to specified content given the correct domain and xpath is setup.
+Accurate recreation of parts of the codebase has been tested and is now easily accessible with the use of LLMs.
-This is all that remains from the original project directory and thus the project is partially abandoned pending system limitations.
+This means the project is no longer entirely abandoned pending system & environment limitations.